shartrooper/gogemini-slides-agent/README.md

 ```

 When a Slides `presentation-id` is provided, the program:
-- Inserts plain text into the slide text boxes
+- Wipes all existing slides
+- For each topic, creates three slides in order: Title+Image, Summary, Chart (if dataset present)
-- Applies bold to ranges wrapped in `**` (markers are removed)
+- Converts markup to formatting (bold ranges and bullets)
-- Turns bullet lines into Slides bullets; `◦` becomes a sub-bullet preset
+- Writes dataset to `Data_N` sheet tabs and embeds a chart

 ### Tests
 Included tests: